sundaycake/recipes/_recipes/chocolate-molten-lava-cake.md

 - 2 tablespoon all-purpose flour
 - 1/8 teaspoon fine sea salt

-- If using cocoa powder, use 23 g cocoa powder, 37 g granulated sugar, and an additional 5 tablespoons of butter
+- If using cocoa powder, use:
+  1. 23 g cocoa powder
+  2. 37 g granulated sugar
+  3. 5 tablespoons of butter in addition

 ## Instructions
 1. Preheat oven to 350 degrees F